 - People whose interest and purchasing habits show they love cooking.

 - People who previously pledged to a Kickstarter campaign.

 Take note of the third item on the above list.
 When targeting people who are already pledged on Kickstarter, it reaches that all-important consumer cohort of early adopters.
 Now, there is a substantial purchase demographics from these consumers, and those who have already supported Kickstarter are more likely to do it again.

 At the same time, be careful about getting so granular that your target audience is too small.
 If you do not get enough people, lack of interaction will hurt your relevancy score, thus, increasing the cost of your ads.
 Be prepared to test and tweak your targets to find a nice spot.

 You can use Facebook and Google AdWords retargeting campaign to remind people about your project launch date on Kickstarter.
 As you approach certain timeframes before the campaign ends, your retargeting ads reminds users who checked your products before that they can come back and pledge.

-Retargeting and reminder emails to people who have pledged (to entice them up to their level) and 48 hours of reminder (automatically sent to people who clicked the “Remind me” button) can give you a good final push.
+Retargeting and reminder emails to people who have pledged and 48 hours before the end of your campaign, a quick reminder (automatically sent to people who clicked the “signup” button on your landing page) can give you a good final push.